metalninja1001/luhnvalidator/README.md

 ## 🗺️ How to
 - Download the apk to your Android mobile device.
 (You may be prompted with a security warning, ignore it.)
 - Install the app by selecting it from your Downloads folder.
 You will be prompted to scan the app.
 Scan it! and then select install.
-- Launch app, and enter the ID number.
+- Launch the app, and enter the ID number.
 The submit button will highlight once all the numbers have been entered.
 - The result will be displayed beneath the submit button.

 ![Screenshot_20240707-095216](https://github.com/metalninja1001/luhnvalidator/assets/101802030/b61ea85f-4137-46eb-bb6c-bfd99aceda94)